iip-ecosphere/platform/platform/platform/README.md

 # IIP-Ecosphere platform

 The platform component for configuring and starting platform services.
 The platform component consists of the AAS abstraction as well as the abstract services and the abstract ECSruntime components for the AAS clients.
-Currently, this component just provides a command line client as basic interfaces to platform functionality.
+Currently, this component just provides a command line interface (CLI) as basic access to platform functionality.

 ## Configuration